-Universal personnel, ships, facilities, sites, missions, and time locations are those with the four-diamond \$ symbol at the beginning of the card name, and each player may have multiple copies in play at a time.
-Those without the \$ symbol are unique (unless they have an enigma symbol).
+Universal personnel, ships, facilities, sites, missions, and time locations are those with the four-diamond \$\displaysmoothed{symbol} at the beginning of the card name, and each player may have multiple copies in play at a time.
+Those without the \$\displaysmoothed{symbol} simply are unique (unless they have an enigma symbol).
 All other card types are universal unless marked "Unique" or "Not duplicatable."

-When any card marked "Unique" in its gametext, or any unique or enigma personnel, ship, or facility, is in play, another copy or version of the same persona may not be played by the same player, and if another copy belonging to the same player is encountered (e.g., dilemmas), earned (e.g., artifacts), or activated (e.g., hidden agendas) by any player, that copy is discarded.
+Each player may not have in play more than one copy of any card marked "Unique" in its gametext or any unique or enigma personnel, ship, or facility at the same time.
+If another copy owned by the same player is encountered (for example, dilemmas), earned (for example, artifacts), or activated (for example, hidden agendas) by any player, that copy is discarded.
+See persona, owner

 When any card marked "Not duplicatable" in its game text (or any unique time location) is in play, another copy may not be seeded or played by any player, and, if another copy is encountered, earned, or activated by any player, that copy is discarded.
 When a player seeds any unique mission which has already been seeded on the spaceline, the second copy is stacked atop the first to create a single location.
-See Deep Space 9 I, seed phase.
+See Deep Space 9 1, seed phase.